This blog offers you many ideas to help you make the wisest technology choices for your company and digital marketing program.

 Eight stages of successful email marketing

-Besides connecting strategy to technology for success, you want to walk through eight stages of successful email marketing, from Objectives and Strategy through to Deliverability Optimization.
-Something that we also do in the Econsultancy guide.
-You can download a sample chapter of the ‘Fundamentals of email marketing’ report here.
+Connecting strategy to technology for success, is something that I always recommend.
+Next to that, you want to walk through eight stages of successful email marketing, from Objectives and Strategy through to Deliverability Optimization.

 Do let me know your thoughts in the comment space below.